Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Introduction

 \subsection{Bayesian Inference}

-In the Bayesian approach to image reconstruction \cite{mohammad1996full, mohammad2002bayesian, stuart2010inverse, dashti2013bayesian}, the signal $\M s$ is modelled as a realization of a random vector with a suitable probability density function (pdf) $p_S$ that captures our prior knowledge about the signal.
+In the Bayesian approach to image reconstruction \cite{mohammad1996full, mohammad2002bayesian, stuart2010inverse, dashti2013bayesian}, the signal $\M s$ is modeled as the realization of a random vector with a suitable probability density function (pdf) $p_{\mathrm{S}}$ that captures our prior knowledge about the signal.
 The idea here is to characterize the posterior distribution

-which depends on the statistics of the noise $p_{N}$ and the prior distribution $p_S$, and to make inferences based on it.
+which depends on the statistics of the noise $p_{\mathrm{N}}$ and on the prior distribution $p_{\mathrm{S}}$, and to make inferences based on it.